aarongrisez/QuantumCasinoPublic/README.md

    that actually contain the game logic.

 ## Contributing
-Right now, this is a private repo, there is the potential for some sensitive information (passwords and the like) still wrapped up in the version control.
-I haven't yet gone through with a fine-toothed comb.
-Please be wary of that, and do let me know if you notice something egregiously out-of-place.

-That being said, I GLADLY welcome any and all contributions, from documentation, to feature implementation, testing/debugging, to packaging/code-cleanup, etc. My goal is to get this as a public repo by the middle of August.
+I GLADLY welcome any and all contributions, from documentation, to feature implementation, testing/debugging, to packaging/code-cleanup, etc. My goal is to get this as a public repo by the middle of August.